stanley-fork/WFGY/TensionUniverse/BlackHole/Q005_abc_conjecture.md

 * The radical `rad(abc)` encodes the distinct primes that appear in the product `abc`.
 * The conjecture says that if the product of distinct primes is small, then `c` cannot be much larger than that product, apart from a controlled power and a constant that depends only on `eps`.

-Equivalently, the conjecture says that triples where `c` is “too large” relative to `rad(abc)` should be extremely rare and controlled.
+Equivalently, the conjecture says that triples where `c` is “too large” relative to `rad(abc)` should be extremely rare and quantitatively controlled.

 ### 1.2 Status and difficulty

 The abc conjecture has been open since the early 1980s.
 It is central in modern Diophantine number theory because:

 * It unifies and implies many deep results and conjectures about Diophantine equations.
-* It explains, in a very compact way, how additive and multiplicative structures in the integers constrain each other.
+* It gives a compact explanation of how additive and multiplicative structures in the integers constrain each other.

 Many statements are known to follow from abc, including: